 At this stage, assess your and your spouse’s risk appetite.
 Remember the golden rule “the higher the returns, the higher your risk”.
 The challenge you will face at this phase is when you have a different set of risk appetites.
 Don’t worry as this happens to practically all couples.
 So instead of arguing who should be followed, my advice is to match your choices to your goal.

 Where are you now?

 Gather and document all information that will be relevant to assessing your financial situation.
-This would include your health situation and that of your family, your interest and hobbies, expectations about employment, possible change in lifestyle, such as retiring soon.
-Include as well financial data such as assets and liabilities, current investments and how has it performed in the last few years, insurance policies, income and expense, and so on.
+This would include your health situation and that of your family, your interest and hobbies, expectations about employment, a possible change in lifestyle, such as retiring soon.
+Include as well as financial data such as assets and liabilities, current investments and how has it performed in the last few years, insurance policies, income and expense, and so on.